haileytapia/portfolio/DiscordUserGuide.md

 ### Download Discord (optional)

-Instead of using Discord online, you can use it as a desktop or mobile app:
+Instead of using Discord online, you can use it as a desktop or mobile app.

 1. In a web browser, go to [discord.com/download](https://discord.com/download).